Michael Parkhurst

 Michael Finlay Parkhurst (born January 24, 1984) is an American former soccer player who played as a defender.
 The 2005 MLS Rookie of the Year and 2007 MLS Defender of the Year Award, Parkhurst was capable of playing both as a center back and right back.
 He played for the United States national team, including being a member of three CONCACAF Gold Cup squads and participating in the 2008 Summer Olympics.
+Parkhurst is a co-founder of USL Championship club Rhode Island FC.

 Youth and college

 Born in Providence, Rhode Island, Parkhurst attended the Bradenton Soccer Academy in Florida.
-He played college soccer at Wake Forest University for the Demon Deacons from 2002 to 2004, where he started all sixty-two games the team played during his tenure, scoring one goal and registering two assists.
+He played college soccer at Wake Forest University for the Demon Deacons from 2002 to 2004, where he is "considered one of Wake Forest’s greatest defensive players."
+He started all sixty-two games the team played during his tenure, scoring once.
 Parkhurst was named a second-team All-American as a sophomore and junior and graduated from the university with a degree in history.
 He then signed a Generation adidas contract with MLS following the 2004 season.